 In FY2018, work was begun to update and revise the SDF PA.
-A draft was issued for DOE review in FY2019 (SRR-CWDA-2019-00001, DRAFT, Rev. A) and issuance of the approved SDF PA revision is scheduled for FY2020.
+The approved SDF PA (SRR 2020b) was issued in March 2020.
 The revised SDF PA includes the following:

-- Analyses and results contained in all SAs that have been completed to date; - Analyses and results of all UWMQEs completed to date; - Consideration of new information generated through applied research, including updated information about the material properties of saltstone and the transport behavior of I-129 and Tc-99 (from Dynamic Leaching Method testing); - Updates to disposal unit design, including an update to the Closure Cap design; - Revised infiltration rates based on updated closure cap modeling from expert elicitation; - Revised cementitious degradation rates based on updated material properties and recommended approaches informed by expert elicitation; - Incorporation of an updated General Separations Area Flow Model using calibration targets from wells in Z Area;

-- Changes in site future land use plans or closure plans; and - Changes to PA guidance documents requirements. - SDF UWMQE for Disposal of TCCR DSS at SDF
+- Analyses and results contained in all SAs that have been completed to date; - Analyses and results of all UWMQEs completed to date; - Consideration of new information generated through applied research, including updated information about the material properties of saltstone and the transport behavior of I-129 and Tc-99 (from Dynamic Leaching Method testing); - Updates to disposal unit design, including an update to the Closure Cap design; - Revised infiltration rates based on updated closure cap modeling from expert elicitation; - Revised cementitious degradation rates based on updated material properties and recommended approaches informed by expert elicitation; - Incorporation of an updated General Separations Area Flow Model using calibration targets from wells in Z Area; - Changes in site future land use plans or closure plans; and - Changes to PA guidance documents requirements.